UnionInternationalCheminsdeFer/OSDM/spec/offline-model.md

 ### Calendar

+A data structure to define a calendar e.g. used in sales availability.

 ![Fare Structure](../images/fare-data-structure/calendar.png)

 ### Text

+All texts provided wit the data use the text data structure providing short and long texts and translations in different languages.
+To support legacy implementations and the converstion to the 108.1 specification additional textxs without special characters can be defined.

 ![Fare Structure](../images/fare-data-structure/text.png)

 ### Station names

+Station names have been included within the data exchange to support names including special characters and names of different length.
+If in the furture the station data exchange of MERITS is capable of providing these names they can be removed here.
+The station codes used must be codes as defined in MERITS / TAP-TSI.

 ![Fare Structure](../images/fare-data-structure/stationNames.png)

 ### Reduction cards

+Tis covers the definition of reduction cards used in the fares.
+The name and some basic informations of the cards can be defined.
+The reduction itself (percentage) is not included as the fare price already provides the reduced price.
+Some provider specific cards are accepted by other carriers as a generic card.
+This can be expressed via the included cards feature.
+E.g. MyCard could be accepted as RailPlus card by others, so MyCard includes RailPlus.

 ![Fare Structure](../images/fare-data-structure/reductionCards.png)

 ### Connection points

+Connection points define the options to connect one fare with another fare a a point.
+In case the connectin point is a real station the connection point is defined by a set including just that station.
+In case the fares are connected inbetween two stations the connection point includes two sets each including the station on one side.
+There ight be cases where a connection is possible between more than two stations, in this rare case the set(s) might contain more than one station (e.g. Stations A and B for carrier 1 are connected to stations C and D of carrier 2 and

 ![Fare Structure](../images/fare-data-structure/connectionPoint.png)